enternoescape/opendct/README.md

 #### Sage.properties

 After configuring OpenDCT, the SageTV service needs to be stopped.
 Open Sage.properties and find the property network\_encoder\_discovery and change the value to true.
-Start the SageTV service again while OpenDCT is running to discover the available capture devices.
+Start the SageTV service again while OpenDCT is already running to discover the available capture devices.

 ## Compiling
 OpenDCT builds are created using Gradle.
 The following commands should get you started.